Ragging: Anti-ragging movement

 Unlike in India, there is no official anti-ragging movement in Sri Lanka.
 But with the situation of ragging worsening yearly, there is a spontaneously emerging anti-ragging movement in each and every faculty of the universities that ragging exists.
 In the case of University of Peradeniya, the largest university in Sri Lanka, anti-ragging movement emerged in the year 1996.
-Prior to that, there was no movement against ragging, but certain individuals managed escape from the ragging.
+Prior to that, there was no movement against ragging, but certain individuals managed to escape from the ragging.
 In the meantime, anti-ragging movements started to appear in all other universities.
 Several faculties in several universities have become rag-free due to these movements, strengthened laws as well as practical difficulties in conducting ragging such as not providing accommodation facilities to the first-year students.
-Internal clashes have erupted several times due to the friction between ragging and anti-ragging movements, best example being Samantha Vithanage, a third-year management student at the University of Sri Jayewardenepura, who pioneered an anti-ragging campaign that was killed at a meeting while in a discussion about ragging.
+Internal clashes have erupted several times due to the friction between ragging and anti-ragging movements, the best example being Samantha Vithanage, a third-year management student at the University of Sri Jayewardenepura, who pioneered an anti-ragging campaign that was killed at a meeting while in a discussion about ragging.
 The higher education minister at the time, S. B. Dissanayake, stressed that firm action will be taken against those who are found guilty of such activities in future and would be expelled from the university.
 In December 2011, he claimed that the levels of ragging has gone down drastically in the recent times and "only Peradeniya and Ruhuna are still affected by this 'malaise'".